nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/open_software_module.md

 # Module 3: Open Software

+## We need your feedback on the OpenCore!

-To contribute to the discussion please head to https://learnopenscience.github.io/TOPS-OC3-code/intro.html.
+To contribute to the building of the Open Software module, please refer to [these instructions](/docs/Area2_Capacity_Sharing/OpenCore/readme.md#your-feedback-is-needed).

 # Learning Objectives
 * Explain the benefits and challenges that producing open software encompasses